NC State Extension Publications

 With a shortage of domestic workers in the U.S. seafood processing industry, it is common for businesses to employ international Spanish-speaking workers through the H-2B Visa Program.
 These workers often speak or understand little English and they make up a large portion of the local North Carolina seafood processing workforce.
 This can result in communication difficulties.

-To aid in the communication with these workers, the objectives of the project were to develop and implement sanitation and safety training videos for the Spanish-speaking employees, and to evaluate the video’s effectiveness on workers’ practical knowledge and skills.
-The content of the training videos focuses on eight essential sanitation conditions or areas specified by the FDA Seafood HACCP Regulations.
+To aid in the communication with these workers, the objectives of the project were to develop and implement sanitation and safety training videos for the Spanish-speaking employees.
+Primarily English-speaking employees can be trained at the same time with the use of captions.

 Sanitation and Safety in Seafood Processing